Erotemic/ubelt/README.rst

 just be added as simple dependencies and the source code will be removed from ``ubelt``.

-Here are the repos containing the standalone utilities:
+Here are the repos containing the standalone class utilities:

 -  ProgIter - https://github.com/Erotemic/progiter
 -  Timerit - https://github.com/Erotemic/timerit